- School of Graduate and Professional Studies Home

 School of Education programs emphasize moral and ethical strength and integrity, teaching and leading as a calling, and professional thinking as a demonstration of passion and enthusiasm for teaching.
 The dispositional framework of educator preparation programs is linked to facilitating student success.

-School of Education faculty care about preparing highly-qualified educators.
+School of Education faculty members care about preparing highly-qualified educators.
 All of our education faculty have experience as P-5 teachers and leaders, and bring real-world experience and professional expertise to the learning environment.

 The Elementary Education program is offered in three delivery formats: online, face-to-face, and hybrid.
 Whether on campus or online, students participate in an interactive learning community.
 The convenience and flexibility of the program are geared specifically toward busy adult students.
 A collaborative and project-oriented learning environment provides students with an engaging experience that equips them with real skills for real classrooms.